swimos/swim/swim-system-js/swim-core-js/@swim/streamlet/README.md

 are stateful application componets that continuously consume input state from streaming inlets, and continuously produce output state on streaming outlets.
-`@swim/streamlet` is written in TypeScript, but can be used from either TypeScript or JavaScript. `@swim/streamlet` is included as part of the [`@swim/core`](https://www.npmjs.com/package/@swim/core) framework.
+`@swim/streamlet` is written in TypeScript, but can be used from either TypeScript or JavaScript.  `@swim/streamlet` is part of the [`@swim/core`](https://www.npmjs.com/package/@swim/core) framework.

 ## Overview